Research Interests

 Modeling the behavior of interacting quantum systems on a classical computer is challenging.
 Here we the Feynman's path integral method to map a system of quantum particles onto a system of classical paths.
 While most thermodynamic properties can be derived from simulations of closed paths, the computation of the momentum distribution requires open paths.
 In this article, we compute the momentum distribution of the homogeneous electron gas with path integral Monte Carlo (PIMC) simulations.

-Since thsi is a fermionic system, we employed the restricted path approach to deal with the fermion sign problem.
 In the restricted PIMC method, only node-avoiding (NA) paths contribute.
 For two particles, the nodal restriction prohibits all permutations.
 However, if simulations with the direct fermion method are performed no restrictions are applied.
 Nonpermuting paths that cross the nodes (NX) and those that avoid it (NA) both enter with a positive sign.
 Permuting paths (PNX) are now permitted and enter with a negative weight given by the (-1)P factor.

 New Water-Salt Compound Predicted to Form Under Pressure